 Human Services – Peer Support

 The Peer Support Program prepares students for careers in the helping professions.
 We train students to work in Social Services Agencies; helping others overcome social barriers, such as poverty, abuse, addiction, oppression and mental health challenges.
-The Peer Support program supports the development of relationship-building skills and recovery support that benefits anyone on their personal recovery journey from mental health and substance use disorders.
-It is for those with lived experience, or who have a family member with lived experience.
+The Peer Support Program is for those with lived experience, or who have a family member with lived experience.
 The program teaches the 13 domains of the Peer Support level of care.

 There are a number of options available for those wanting to pursue attainment of the Peer Support Specialist Certification from the State of Nebraska.
 The program can be taken as: